How much does it cost to sell a house?

 Estate agency fees

-Estate agents traditionally take commission on the property’s sale price.
-This can be anywhere between 1% and 3%, but of course you pay nothing if your home is not sold.
+The traditional high street agents take commission on the property’s sale price.
+The average fee these estate agents charge can be between 1% and 3% of the final sale price, but of course you pay nothing if your home is not sold.

-When choosing an agent, you shouldn’t just choose the firm that provides the highest valuation of your property.
-You should also consider the fees that the agent will take.
-There is no benefit in holding out for a higher price with an agent who will take the additional amount as commission.
+When choosing an estate agent, you shouldn’t just choose the firm that provides the highest valuation of your property or simply because he or she is a high street agent.
+You should also consider the fees that the estate agent will take.
+There is no benefit in holding out for a higher price with an estate agent agent who will take the additional amount as commission.

-Remember that you can negotiate the sales commission, and that most agents will expect that some of their clients will do so.
-Especially if a competing firm can offer you a lower rate, don’t be afraid of asking your preferred agent to drop his or her fees by a percentage point.
+Remember that you can negotiate fees the estate agent will charge, and that most estate agents will expect that some of their clients will do so.
+Especially if a competing firm can offer you a lower rate, don’t be afraid of asking your preferred estate agent to drop his or her fees by a percentage point.

 Online estate agents

-If you are willing to put up a board and show potential buyers around, you might also consider using an online estate agent.
+If you are willing to put up a board and show potential buyers around, you might also consider using online agents (sometimes also called "hybrid estate agents").

-Fees are typically fixed and much lower than a local firm.
+Online estate agents fees are typically much lower fees than a local firm.
+Some even offer fixed fees.
 Of course, you won’t have exposure in a local agent’s window, but most people look online now before then making a viewing appointment with the agent.

-Conveyancing fees can vary significantly and tend to be higher for larger properties.
+Conveyancing costs can vary significantly and tend to be higher for larger properties.
+Further, how much the property sells for also has an impact of total cost of selling.

 Opting for the cheapest conveyancer doesn’t always save money.
 A good conveyancer can ensure that the transaction goes through smoothly and quickly, and that the buyer’s conveyancer does not feel that he or she can ask for reductions in the offer price.